jtschuster/ekho/software/pc_recorder/README.rst

 Both raw and regressed IV surfaces will be displayed on the screen.

 | Note
-- Run above command after compiling record.cpp and generate_surface.cpp.
-This can be done individually by compiling in their respective directories i.e., by running ``make`` or ``make all``.
-Or both files can be compiled at once by just running ``make`` or ``make all`` in ekho home directory.
+- Run above command after compiling ``record.cpp`` and ``generate_surface.cpp``.
+This can be done individually by compiling them in their respective directories or in ekho software directory at once.
+- Run ``make`` or ``make all`` to compile in any of the above directory of your choice.
 - Use ``make clean`` or ``make remake`` if needed.

 Following files will be generated after running ``convert.sh``